concierge/Concierge/README.md

 - `/restart`.
 Restarts the program, reloading and searching for new modules.
 Useful if you have made changes to an existing module or have created a new module.
 - `/disable`.
 Toggles ignoring of commands - will not ignore special commands.
 - `/update`.
 Performs a git-pull on the repository this is contained within.
+- `/ping`.
+Responds with version and hostname of machine running the program.

 ## Contributions
 Contributions welcome.